princhcanal/nestjs-nextjs-template/.github/pull_request_template.md

 - [ ] Commented on code that is hard to undertand
 - [ ] Implemented tests for the feature/bugfix
 - [ ] All GitHub status checks pass
+- [ ] The frontend and backend PR previews have been deployed

 _Backend only_